-Our revenue from sales of ZULRESSO has been negatively impacted by significant barriers arising from the complex requirements for administration of the treatment, and, more recently, by the spread of COVID-19 in the U.S. ZULRESSO is administered as a continuous infusion given over two and a half days.
-Because of the risk of serious harm resulting from excessive sedation or sudden loss of consciousness during the ZULRESSO infusion, currently ZULRESSO must be administered only in a medically-supervised healthcare setting that has been certified under a Risk Evaluation and Mitigation Strategies, or REMS, program and meets the other requirements of the REMS program, including requirements related to monitoring of the patient during the infusion.
+Our revenue from sales of ZULRESSO has been negatively impacted by significant barriers arising from the complex requirements for administration of the treatment, and, more recently, by the spread of COVID-19 in the U.S. and the related disruption to the U.S. healthcare system, particularly healthcare staffing shortages.
+ZULRESSO is administered as a continuous infusion given over two and a half days.
+Because of the risk of serious harm resulting from excessive sedation or sudden loss of consciousness during the ZULRESSO infusion, ZULRESSO must be administered only in a medically-supervised healthcare setting that has been certified under a Risk Evaluation and Mitigation Strategies, or REMS, program and meets the other requirements of the REMS program, including requirements related to monitoring of the patient during the infusion.
 The actions required for a healthcare setting to be ready and willing to treat women with PPD are complex and time-consuming.
 These actions include: becoming REMS-certified; achieving formulary approvals; establishing protocols for administering ZULRESSO; and securing satisfactory reimbursement.
 Sites must often negotiate reimbursement on a payor-by-payor basis under commercial coverage.
-These requirements have created significant barriers to treatment, and are expected to continue to limit future revenue growth.
-These barriers have been compounded by the COVID-19 pandemic.
+These requirements are expected to continue to limit future revenue growth.
+These barriers have been compounded by the COVID-19 pandemic, its disruptive impact on the U.S. healthcare system, and other changes to the macroeconomic environment.
 The spread of COVID-19 in the U.S. resulted in a significant number of sites of care pausing, limiting or delaying treatment of new patients with ZULRESSO and potential new sites of care pausing site activation activities for a period of time.
-We believe concerns about exposure to the virus or its variants, as well as the disruption to the healthcare system in the U.S. caused by the pandemic, have also caused a significant reduction in the number of women with PPD seeking treatment with ZULRESSO and in the number of physicians willing to prescribe it.
-Given continuing concerns about the COVID-19 pandemic across the country, including as a result of the spread of variants and "breakthrough" cases among fully-vaccinated people, and the resulting disruption in many locations to healthcare resources, we expect the significant adverse impact of the pandemic on ZULRESSO revenues, and our results of operations from sales of ZULRESSO, to continue for the foreseeable future.
-The scope and timing of the expected negative impact will depend on, among other factors, the scope and duration of the pandemic and the timing of any return to normal business operations across the U.S.; the effectiveness of vaccination campaigns, vaccine mandates, and other efforts to control the pandemic; the duration of the vaccines' efficacy against COVID-19 and its variants; the extent to which variants of the virus that causes COVID-19 negatively impact vaccination and other efforts to control the pandemic; the duration and severity of any restrictive measures taken to curb the spread of COVID-19; the extent of healthcare staffing shortages that have continued even as
+We believe that, at certain points during the pandemic, concerns about exposure to the virus or its variants caused a significant and sustained reduction in the number of women with PPD seeking treatment with ZULRESSO and in the number of physicians willing to prescribe it, and that difficulties in accessing treatment with ZULRESSO have now been compounded by healthcare staffing shortages and other changes to the macroeconomic environment as the pandemic has continued.
+Given continuing concerns about the COVID-19 pandemic across the country, and the resulting disruption in many locations to healthcare resources, including as a result of staffing shortages, we expect the significant adverse impact of the pandemic on ZULRESSO revenues, and our results of operations from sales of ZULRESSO, to continue for the foreseeable future.
+The scope and timing of the expected negative impact will depend on, among other factors, the scope, duration and severity of ongoing and future waves of the pandemic, including the impact of any variant strains of the COVID-19 virus; the extent of healthcare staffing shortages that have continued even as COVID-19-related restrictions have eased; the impact of the pandemic on the willingness of women with PPD to seek treatment with ZULRESSO and the number of physicians willing to prescribe it; the timing of any widespread return to normal business operations across the U.S.; the impact of the pandemic on the CovID-19 virus; and vendors, including capacity and resource constraints; and the scope and extent of any future actions or restrictive measures taken to contain or mitigate the impact of the pandemic.
+Given the ongoing nature of the COVID-19 pandemic and the sustained disruption to the healthcare system in the U.S., we cannot predict for how long and to what extent ZULRESSO sales will be adversely impacted.